patrick-stoeckli/capstone-project_data-mining/README.md

 [credentials](credentials)

-Note that this folder is empty.
+Note that this folder is almost empty.
 You must put an .txt in this folder which is named *openAI_api-key* and includes your own secret API key from OpenAI.
 You can create an own OpenAI key [here](https://platform.openai.com/account/api-keys).
 Note that the amount of free usage is limited.

 [data](data)